The Oprah Winfrey Show: Oprah & Gayle's Big Adventures

 Winfrey and Gayle King are friends.
 In 1976, Winfrey was working as a news anchor in Baltimore when she met King, a production assistant.
 The two bonded during a snowstorm when Winfrey told King she could stay at her home to wait it out.
 Their friendship was often showcased on the show when the best friends decided to take a trip together.
 In 2004, they traveled back in time, participating in the PBS series Colonial House.
 The series intended to recreate daily life in Plymouth Colony in 1628.
 Their 24-hour Puritan adventure included wood-chopping, cooking over an open fire, battling with mice, and using leaves as toilet paper.

 Winfrey and King joined 60 other women for a spa getaway in 2006.
 They spent five days at Miraval Life in Balance Resort and Spa taking part in self-improvement exercises.
-For an exercise called A Swing and a Prayer, the women were hoisted 40 feet in the air and told to let go.
+For an exercise called A Swing and a Prayer, the women were hoisted 40 ft in the air and told to let go.
 Once in the air, King—who is afraid of heights—would not let herself fall.
 Winfrey could not help but laugh as King remained in the air, but eventually persuaded her to let go.

-In the summer of 2006, Winfrey and King decided to go on an 11-day, 3,600-mile road trip across America – from California to New York.
+In the summer of 2006, Winfrey and King decided to go on an 11-day, 3600 mi road trip across America – from California to New York.
 They were excited to meet people from small towns and see how America really lives.
 However, the initial excitement quickly wore off.
 The friends had minor meltdowns and fought for control over the radio; King likes to have music constantly playing while driving, while Winfrey prefers silence.
 Despite the challenges of the road trip, they got to see the beauty of Sedona, meet the people of Navajo Nation, crash a couple of weddings, take a dip in the healing waters of Pagosa Springs, and learn about Amish culture.
 Winfrey's many driving anxieties and King's tone-deaf singing made the trip a huge hit with viewers.